 With access to the in-chip, multi-core AI and display processors, brands can tailor multimedia experiences and unlock more synergy between the chipset and the smartphone’s display and audio hardware.

-Brands can utilise MediaTek’s AI picture quality (AI-PQ) and AI Super Resolution (AI-SR) or can develop their algorithms with customized video parameters and scenario detection backed by their deep learning data or dynamically adjust display elements.
+Brands can utilise MediaTek’s AI picture quality (AI-PQ) and AI Super Resolution (AI-SR), develop their algorithms with customized video parameters and scenario detection backed by their deep learning data, or dynamically adjust display elements.

 The open resource architecture gives brands the freedom to fine-tune a device’s performance and power efficiency through workload assignments customisation across the chipset’s processing resources.

 This includes the central processing unit (CPU), graphics processing unit (GPU), deep learning accelerators and visual processors.